ayushsingh-official/MultiThreading/README.md

 Java 8 or higher
 ## Installation

-Press the Fork button (top right the page) to save copy of this project on your account.
+Press the Fork button (top right the page) to save a copy of this project on your account.

 Download the repository files (project) from the download section or clone this project by typing in the bash the following command: